dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 Channel stores rx and tx only after all the activity has been wrung out of them.

+Channel has functions to transmit actions, because it needs to update both tx and rx to shift the next reply to be processed.
+In contrast, receiving actions is done by calling the rx slice directly, as no modifications occur.

 ```sh
 type Channel struct {
     address Address                 # The remote chainId